raspberrypilearning/getting-started-with-guis/worksheet.md

 You can add pictures to your GUI, as long as they are in GIF format.
 Sadly, animated gifs will only display as stills.

-1. Find a picture in GIF format that you would like to use.
+1. Find a picture in GIF format that you would like to use, or save an existing picture as a GIF.
 Save the picture in the same folder as your `gui_test.py` Python file.

 1. Add the `Picture` widget to your import statement.